Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Purchase in bulk to reduce costs.

-When purchasing inventory, consider buying in volume through either blanket orders or standing orders to save money.
+When purchasing inventory, consider buying in larger quantities through blanket orders or standing orders to save money.

-• Blanket orders: With blanket orders, supplies are delivered as needed over time at a set price and quantity.
+• Blanket orders: Supplies are delivered as needed over time at a set price and quantity.

-• Standing orders: Standing orders are less flexible and deliver supplies in specific quantities at predetermined times throughout the year.
+• Standing orders: Supplies are delivered in specific quantities at predetermined times throughout the year, with less flexibility.

 TipBottom line

-While more rigid in its terms, standing orders are better for short-term forecasting.
-In contrast, blanket orders offer better protection against price fluctuations, help maintain consistent inventory levels, and reduce the risk of excess inventory.
+While more rigid, standing orders are often better for short-term forecasting.
+Blanket orders, on the other hand, can help protect against price fluctuations, maintain more consistent inventory levels and reduce the risk of excess inventory.

 Build a resilient system.

-Optimizing costs and reducing delivery time are essential considerations when planning a distribution chain, but an inflexible system that doesn’t account for risks can upend operations.
-To protect your business, plan for disruptions and develop contingency plans to mitigate potential risks.
+Optimizing costs and reducing delivery times are important, but an inflexible distribution system can quickly create problems when conditions change.
+To protect your business, plan for disruptions and build contingency plans that help you respond to potential risks.

 “Supply chains today face constant disruption from geopolitical shifts, environmental concerns and market volatility,” explained Jennifer Chew, VP of solutions and consulting at Bristlecone.
 “Organizations that embed adaptability into their core operations will be better positioned to respond to evolving economic conditions.”